mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 After [Parsing GENCODE](@ref) and [Munging summary statistics](@ref), we can now put the pieces together to draw the backbone of a LocusZoom plot.
+We can focus on _JAZF1_ locus as our initial example. `GeneticsMakie.plotlocus!` returns a straightforward scatter plot by default.

 ```julia
 gene = "JAZF1"